 (3) Does the grant work require significant management oversight?

 (4) Does the grant work involve coordination with multiple field, Regional, State, or local offices?

 (5) Do you have sufficient administrative staff to adequately monitor grant spending, reporting, and billing?

 A. For agreements with other agencies and State, local, and tribal governments, you should avoid beginning work (incurring costs) until both the Service and the other party sign a reimbursable agreement.
 We need the agreement in place to ensure that we can properly record and account for all transactions (see 31 U.S.C.
 3512 and OMB Circular A-11).
-For agreements with private entities, you must not incur any costs until we receive and deposit an advance payment (see section 2.18).
+For agreements with private entities, you must not incur any costs until we receive and deposit an advance payment (see sections 2.17 and 2.18).